Abbreviated

 In Preparation:

-[7] Whateley, S., Schuler, G., and Friedman, K. Exploring water resources social networks in New York State.
+[7] Whateley, S., Schuler, G., et al. Exploring water resource social networks in New York State.
 (In preparation).

 Conference Talks